Loans and Payment Plans

 - A credit check will be performed by the lender to determine if you qualify for this loan.

-- Federal Grad PLUS Loans for the 2025-2026 which disburse between July 1, 2025 and June 30, 2026 have a fixed interest rate of 8.94%.
+- Federal Grad PLUS Loans for the 2026-2027 academic year, which disburse between July 1, 2026 and June 30, 2027 have a fixed interest rate of 9.07%.

-- Any Federal Grad PLUS Loan disbursed before October 1, 2025 will be subject to a 4.228% loan origination fee.
+- Any Federal Grad PLUS Loan disbursed before October 1, 2026 will be subject to a 4.228% loan origination fee.
 This fee comes out of the amount disbursed (paid out) to you while you’re in school.
 This means the total amount of your loan disbursement(s) will be less than the amount you actually borrow, but you’re still responsible for repaying the entire amount of the loan before origination fees.

-- All first-time Grad PLUS Loan borrowers must complete a Federal Grad PLUS Loan Master Promissory Note (MPN) on the studentaid.gov website.
+- All first-time Federal Grad PLUS Loan borrowers must complete a Federal Grad PLUS Loan Master Promissory Note (MPN) on the studentaid.gov website.

 - This loan is unsubsidized which means interest starts accumulating on it from the date of your first loan disbursement (when the funds are sent from the lender to the school).